 “Well, remember I said ‘tomorrow’ so I should be able to go down and get something to eat now.”

 “You’re funny, Curt.”
 Laura leaned over and kissed me on my cheek, then she stood and held out her hand to help me up.
-Hey, I needed her help because it’s hard to get up when you sitting on the ground and you have a broken arm.
+Hey, I needed her help because it’s hard to get up when you sitting on the ground and you have a broken arm in a cast.

 “You guys want to join us and get something to eat?”
 Laura asked.